samadaderinto/Text-2-SQL/server/README.md

 a) docker-compose

-Docker-compose  is used to rapidly build and deploy the PearMonie backend image.
+Docker-compose  is used to rapidly build and deploy the backend image.
 It is installable through pip3 and requires that docker is installed.

 pip3 install docker-compose

-b) invoke

-invoke he's a task executor that is used to simplify the commands used to interact with the docker container from the host system.

-example:

-`$ python3 -m invoke manage makemigrations`

-please note that invoke has to be installed in the host system and not in the docker image.
-It is not compulsory for the programmer to use invoke for all necessary commands this is just a simplified method of executing commands in the docker container.

-## Initial database migration

-when setting up the project for the first time the programmer has to first of all create a database on his or her local system or wherever the database may be and seed it  with the database structure of the previous implementation of this project (ask the development team for the MySQL dump for this)